 The past 20 years have resulted in a remarkable number of commentaries and treatments of the first chapters of Genesis.
 I suspect that the number of books written on all aspects of issue surrounding the first 11 chapters of Genesis this decade has far exceeded all of the books written in the past three decades combined.
 In particular there have been numerous books just in the past five years each of which makes very significant new contributions to the field of study.
-Another remarkable feature of the available literature is that full scale orthodox defenses of a literal 6 day creation are few and far between and those are generally not scholarly efforts.
+Another remarkable feature of the available literature is that orthodox defenses of a literal 6 day creation are few and far between and those are generally not scholarly efforts.
 I suppose a response to this observation could be that there isn’t any need to continue to defend a historically defended position.
-But what I have found is that really there are very few commentaries or other book length treatises in the past 50 years that defend a literalistic view detail.
-The two most recent defenses of the 6-day position and only ones that are from a reformed Christian perspective that come to my mind are:
+But what I have found is that there are very few commentaries or other book length treatises written by theologians in the past 50 years that defend a literalistic view detail.
+Below are two that argue for a 6-day position from a reformed Christian perspective:

 1) James Jordan “Creation in Six Days: a defense of the traditional reading of Genesis one” 1999.
 By “defense” what the book does is goes through all the other readings of Genesis and reviews what is wrong with them.
 There is little effort to present an actual proper reading of Genesis 1 other than the generalities found in many other places.